Tome-Sulmont/SimpleWindowsDrag/README.md

 |<kbd>F14</kbd> + <kbd>Middle Button</kbd> + <kbd>Drag Bottom left corner</kbd>|Snap to the Bottom-Left quarter.|
 |<kbd>F14</kbd> + <kbd>Middle Button</kbd> + <kbd>Motionless</kbd>|Minimize a window.|
 |<kbd>F14</kbd> + <kbd>Numpad</kbd>|Snap the active window.|

+## Installation
+1. Install AutoHotKey
+2. Download the `SimpleWindowsDrag.ahk` file and double click it to run it.
+3. (Optional) To have the script run when you start your computer, place the .ahk file (or a shortcut of it) into your computer's startup folder.

+-> The startup folder can be accessed by pressing <kbd>Win</kbd> + <kbd>R</kbd> on your keyboard, then in the Open: field, type shell:startup then press <kbd>Enter</kbd>.

+## The script
+I’v tried to make those 3 scripts work together :
+- Easy Window Dragging KDE style - by Jonny
+- Hyper Window Snap - by Andrew Moore and Jeff Axelrod
+- Middle Mouse Button Gestures (diagonal) - by Drozdman

+It’s all written in Autohotkey V1.1 because of the amount of ressources online and the fact that the originals scripts are  all written in this version of the language.

+I’m new to coding, so my code is probably not well optimized and some fonctions does not works as well as I’d like.
+But overall, I’m pretty happy with what this piece of code can do.